kulkarniajays/AI-Agent-Browser-Automation/README.md

 Google homepage is loaded

-Search "Python"	Python results are displayed
+Search "Python"	Python results are displayed**

+**Make changes****

+Make sure to update the folder path for the test cases and the report template in the AI_Agent_Chromium_Browser.py file.

 **🖥️ Technologies Used**